gboudreau/Greyhole/README.md

 __JBOD concatenation storage pool__

 Configure as many hard drives as you'd like to be included in your pool.
-You're storage pool size will be the sum of the free space in all the hard drives you include.
+Your storage pool size will be the sum of the free space in all the hard drives you include.
 Your hard drives can be internal, external (USB, e-Sata, Firewire...), or even mount of remote file systems, and you can include hard drives of any size in your pool.

 __Per-share redundancy__